 Force or threats

-A person’s consent is invalid if they agree to sexual touching because they’re physically forced to, or have been threatened.
+A person’s consent is invalid if they accept to participate in sexual activity because they’re physically forced to or have been threatened.

 Authority and abuse of power/abuse of trust